 Export to Project

 Exports the selected assembly to a Visual Studio project.
-For more information, see Export assembly to project.
+For more information, refer to Export assembly to project.

 Generates symbol files (PDB and source files) for the selected assembly.
-For more information, see Generate PDB files.
+For more information, refer to Generate PDB files.